 Magnesium

 Magnesium is necessary for a multitude of important processes in the human body.
-Magnesium is an essential component in over 300 enzymatic reactions including the metabolism of carbohydrates and fats for energy, DNA synthesis, cell signaling, and reactions involving a number of body’s antioxidant defense systems.
+Magnesium is an essential component in over 300 enzymatic reactions including the metabolism of carbohydrates and fats for energy, DNA synthesis, cell signaling, and supporting the body’s antioxidant defense systems.
 Additionally, magnesium plays a vital role in muscle and nerve conduction, normal heart rhythm, and bone health.

 Deficiencies

-Many Americans are deficient in magnesium because of inadequate diet or medications that deplete magnesium in the body.
-Lots of people eat a healthy diet but still might be deficient and require a magnesium supplement.
-This may be in part because modern agricultural practices deplete the soil of several essential minerals, including magnesium, leading to produce with lower magnesium levels.
+Many Americans are deficient in magnesium because of inadequate diet, medications that deplete magnesium, and modern agricultural practices that deplete the soil of magnesium and other minerals.
+Many people eat a healthy diet but still might be deficient and require a magnesium supplement.

-Additionally, several types of chemotherapy drugs lead to the loss of magnesium, sometimes leading to dangerously low magnesium levels.
+Additionally, several types of chemotherapy drugs deplete magnesium, which can cause dangerously low magnesium levels.

-Checking for low magnesium with a standard laboratory blood test is not usually an accurate measure of magnesium level in the body.
+Checking for low magnesium with a standard laboratory blood test is not usually an accurate measure of magnesium levels in the body.
 This is because magnesium is stored within the skeleton or in the cells.
-A standard blood test will often miss a true magnesium deficiency, unless cellular magnesium levels are specifically tested (a test that may not covered by most insurance plans).
+A standard blood test will often miss a true magnesium deficiency, unless cellular magnesium levels are specifically tested, which is a test that may not be covered by most insurance plans.

 Symptoms of magnesium deficiency vary widely and can include muscle cramping, headaches, poor concentration, irritability or constipation.
 Magnesium supplementation is generally safe and easy, but it is important to have guidance with dosing and types of magnesium.